department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-my-documents/research-design/mydocs-feature-comparison.md

 ---

-### Benefits letters
+### Benefits Letters
-The Download VA benefits letters feature resides on VA.gov within the Records hub.
+The Download VA Benefits Letters feature resides on VA.gov within the Records hub.
 This tool provides users with downloadable PDFs that document their VA benefits and service history.

 <details>
-  <summary><strong>Benefits letters feature details</strong> (Click to open accordion)</summary>
+  <summary><strong>Benefits Letters feature details</strong> (Click to open accordion)</summary>

 #### Users